Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Spinal defects: As many as 3 out of 4 infants with cloacal exstrophy also have spina bifida.
-The spinal cord doesn’t close, allowing a sac of fluid (and sometimes nerves) to bulge through the opening.
+• Spinal defects: As many as 3 out of 4 infants with cloacal exstrophy also have spina bifida, which is when the spinal cord doesn’t close.
+This allows a sac of fluid (and sometimes nerves) to bulge through the opening.
+Spina bifida affects the nerves to the bladder, bowel and legs.

 Advertisement